Engage your students with elementary music lessons and activities that will become fall favorites for teachers and students.

 - National Piano Month

-Hop Old Squirrel is one of my all-time FAVORITE songs and games for the elementary music classroom.
+Hop Old Squirrel is a tried and true FAVORITE game song for the elementary music classroom.
 The NO-PREP game requires no materials and allows students to have some good old-fashioned fun while being creative.

-Extend the song and game with this MUSIC LITERACY resource.
-These easy-to-use lessons include the following DIFFERENTIATED elements allowing the resource to be used with multiple grade levels.
+And, you can extend the activities with this MUSIC LITERACY guided lesson.
+The easy-to-use resource includes the following DIFFERENTIATED elements allowing the resource to be used with multiple grade levels.

 - Iconic and standard notation